Free Textbooks

 *Please note, free textbooks are not available for all courses.
 Only selected courses are included in the Free Textbooks program.

-The Free-to-Student (F2S) initiative at Aims grew out of early success with OER adoption by a few faculties and became part of Aims strategic plan; increase the adoption of Open Educational Resources (OER) Tactical Goal under the Aims 5-year Strategic Plan (2018-2023) by 1%, year-over-year, for five years.
+The No Cost/Low Cost initiative at Aims grew out of early success with OER adoption by a few faculties and became part of Aims strategic plan; increase the adoption of Open Educational Resources (OER) Tactical Goal under the Aims 5-year Strategic Plan (2018-2023) by 1%, year-over-year, for five years.

-The F2S grant program provides funding to Aims faculty and instructors to review OER, adopt F2S resources and or develop free resources alternative to commercial textbooks.
+The OER grant program provides funding to Aims faculty and instructors to review OER, adopt OER resources and/or develop free resources alternative to commercial textbooks.
 The goal of this grant initiative is to:

 These funds are provided by the Colorado Department of Higher Education (CDHE) and in house by Aims Community College.